A Srilankan fish curry cooked in a rich, thick gravy made from Coconut milk infused with Tamarind juice.

 Anyways, this is one post I kept putting off because I’m not sure how it will be received, don’t ask me why, maybe it isn’t funny enough or it opens up a wider door to our lives, but I’m just going to post it as it is, fear of the unknown can be paralyzing to the mind.

-Now, will you scroll up and read the tagline underneath the Title, skip everything but the words,”lessons learned along the way”,that’s right, we all have them, who we are and what we become is a direct result of these lessons.
-I have my life lessons like you, some ugly, some embarrassing but mostly good, this one, I learnt from a poem(it doesn’t always come from people)I’ve had it for Ten years, it definitely has a spiritual side but I like the practical advice given and use it to remind myself(when possible)that kids are ours only for a short time and then they belong to themselves.
+Now, will you scroll up and read the tagline underneath the Title, skip everything but the words,” lessons learned along the way”, that’s right, we all have them, who we are and what we become is a direct result of these lessons.
+I have my life lessons like you, some ugly, some embarrassing but mostly good, this one, I learned from a poem(it doesn’t always come from people)I’ve had it for ten years, it definitely has a spiritual side but I like the practical advice given and use it to remind myself(when possible)that kids are ours only for a short time and then they belong to themselves.

 A poem, “On Children” by Khalil Gibran